-With your end goal in mind, there are some key performance indicators that you can track to assess your SEO progress.
+With your end goal in mind, there are some key performance indicators that, when monitored, will measure both your SEO wins and losses.

 So which metrics should you focus your attention on?

 Your Search Rankings